 What can I use this cinnamon butter on?

 It’s endless.
-Use it on toast, pancakes, rosted carrots, roasted sweet potatoes, warm muffins, our dirt bombs–gosh, you name it!
+Use it on toast, cinnamon raisin bagels, pancakes, rosted carrots, roasted sweet potatoes, warm muffins, our dirt bombs–gosh, you name it!

 - 1 stick (4 oz) salted butter at room temperature